 Document your ROI and any other issues that may have been discovered that you can incorporate in your next design solution.

-This blog series is based on the article Easy to Use for Whom: Defining the Customer and User Experience for Enterprise Software
+Van Tyne, Sean.
+Easy to Use for Whom: Defining the Customer and User Experience for Enterprise Software.
+Pragmatic Marketing.
+2010